connexcs/docs/docs/reporting-problems.md

 **Step 3: Gather data**

 This step helps us understand and resolve your issue as quickly as possible.
+Whenever possible, we recommend you follow a standardized troubleshooting process, such as our recommended [**Debugging**](/guides/debugging/) steps.

-* **User Interface Issues**: Including a screenshot along with a clear description of the problem can really help us understand what needs to be resolved.
+* **User Interface Issues**: Including a screenshot along with a clear description of the problem can really help us understand the issue.
 For an efficient utility to take UI screenshots, we recommend a browser plugin called "Lightshot", or use your OS's built-in snipping tool.
-* **Problems with Calls**: For problems with call flow, the **Call-ID** is how we identify which calls are affected.
+* **Problems with Calls**: For problems with call flow, the [**Call-ID**](/guides/howto/callid/) is how we identify affected calls.
 It helps us isolate customers, providers, and/or channels that may be affected.
-Call-ID is found in the **Logging** section by clicking on a call, and then copying the ID to right of the panel.
+Find a Call-ID in the [**Logging**](/logging/) section by clicking on a call, and then copying the ID to right of the panel.
 * **Clear and Concise Issue Description**: The above steps contain more ways for you to be able to identify your problem, troubleshoot it, and then communicate the problem(s) clearly in the event of contact.

 !!! failure "Respectful communications"